KevTheDev34/LiveChessCV/README.md

 # LiveChessCV

 ## Objectives
-- [ ] Get camera view of chessboard
+- [x] Get camera view of chessboard
+    - Used OpenCV to get a live video feed from my webcam.
-- [ ] Detect board itself
+- [x] Detect board itself
+    - Used an example (I don't remember from where) to run the chessboard detector.
+Then brought up my chessboard to the camera, overlayed a square around the detected chessboard.
-- [ ] Detect squares within board, associate letters & numbers to squares
+- [ ] Detect squares with in board, associate letters & numbers to squares
 - [ ] Detect pieces
 - [ ] Associate pieces to squares
 - [ ] Adjust orientation of board markings to orientation of pieces (set right sides of the board to where white and black should be)